TABLE OF CONTENTS

 (5) The U.S. Attorney General has determined entitlement to an award of $100,000 under Section 5 of the Radiation Exposure Compensation Act (RECA).

 b.
 Requirements for Part E Eligibility.
-A covered employee must establish that it is at least as likely as not that exposure to a toxic substance while employed at a DOE facility by a DOE contractor or subcontractor was a significant factor in aggravating, contributing to or causing the illness, and that it is at least as likely as not that the exposure to such toxic substance was related to employment at a DOE facility.
+A covered employee must establish that it is at least as likely as not that exposure to a toxic substance at a DOE facility was a significant factor in aggravating, contributing to, or causing the illness, and that it is at least as likely as not that the exposure to such toxic substance was related to employment at a DOE facility.

 c.
 Medical Care.
 An employee who meets the statutory conditions of coverage is entitled to medical care consisting of services, appliances, and supplies prescribed or recommended by a qualified physician considered likely to cure, give relief, or reduce the degree or the period of that condition, and which DEEOIC considers likely to cure, give relief, or reduce the degree or the period of that illness.
 Provider charges associated with the treatment of an accepted medical condition are paid from the compensation fund and are subject to a fee schedule.

 d.
 Monetary Compensation under Part B. An eligible employee or survivor is entitled to receive a lump sum payment of $150,000, if found eligible under Part B of the EEOICPA.
 An eligible uranium worker or survivor is eligible for a lump sum payment of $50,000.

-(a) Wage loss is based on the number of calendar years that the employee was unable to work or sustained a reduction in wages as a result of the covered illness.
-Wage loss compensation is payable for qualifying years of lost wages occurring prior to the employee’s normal Social Security retirement age, determined by the employee’s date of birth.
+(a) Wage-loss is based on the number of calendar years that the employee sustained a reduction in wages as a result of the covered illness.
+Wage-loss compensation is payable for qualifying years occurring prior to the employee’s normal Social Security retirement age, determined by the employee’s date of birth.

 (b) Impairment is a loss, loss of use, or derangement of any body part, organ system or organ functionality as it affects the whole body, as a result of the covered illness.
 An impairment rating is performed once the employee has reached Maximum Medical Improvement (MMI) (i.e., the covered illness is stabilized and is unlikely to improve with or without additional medical treatment).